Last updated on March 12th, 2019

 Not all crimes are created equal.
-The following crime maps seperately illustrate homicide, robbery, aggravated assault, burglary, larceny-theft, motor vehicle theft, arson, and identity theft for each state with data sourced from the F.B.I. in their annual Uniform Crime Report.
+The following crime maps separately illustrate homicide, robbery, aggravated assault, burglary, larceny-theft, motor vehicle theft, arson, and identity theft for each state with data sourced from the F.B.I. in their annual Uniform Crime Report.

 Are you considering your state’s crime?
 A move?
-A bugout location?
+A retreat location?
 You might want to consider where the state is with regards to it’s crime statistics – which generalize the risks from the people who live there…

 The following crime maps are reprinted with permission from mylife.com.